yegor256/blog/_drafts/_help.md

 Your job is [not]({% pst 2015/feb/2015-02-16-it-is-not-a-school %}) _to know_ or _to be smart_.
 Your jobs is to find solutions
 and fix problems.
-How you do that, it's your _own business_.
+How you do that is your _own business_.
 It's not the business of your boss, your [project manager]({% pst 2016/may/2016-05-24-who-is-project-manager %}), or your product owner.